kickstarter/ember-documentary/README.md

 Add JSDocs to your Ember components, then access those JSDocs elsewhere through an Ember component provided by `ember-documentary`.
 Great for living style guides.

+Note: This addon is a work in progress, so the API may change a lot.
+To that end, this addon won't follow semver for versions 0.0.x.
+Once this addon hits version 0.1.0, this addon will follow semver from then on.

 ## Installation

 * `git clone` this repository